Dye & Durham Provides Update Regarding Previously Announced Court Hearing

 News provided byDye & Durham Limited

 TORONTO, Dec.
-15, 2025 /CNW/ - Dye & Durham Limited (the "Company" or "Dye & Durham") (TSX: DND) today announced that the hearing for its previously announced application to the Ontario Superior Court of Justice (the "Court") has been adjourned to Wednesday, December 17, 2025 at 10:30 am.
-The application is for relief from the requirement under applicable laws to send the Company's audited consolidated financial statements for fiscal year 2025 to its shareholders not less than 21 days before its upcoming annual general and special meeting of shareholders, scheduled to be held on December 31, 2025, or for alternative relief only if necessary.
-The adjournment was provided to allow counsel to a shareholder of the Company sufficient time to deliver material in opposition of the application in advance of the hearing.
+18, 2025 /CNW/ - Dye & Durham Limited (the "Company" or "Dye & Durham") (TSX: DND) today announced that the Ontario Superior Court of Justice ("Court") granted an order (the "Order") exempting the Company from the requirement under applicable corporate law to send the audited consolidated financial statements for fiscal year 2025 (the "Annual Financial Statements") to its shareholders at least 21 days before its upcoming annual general and special meeting of shareholders, scheduled to take place on December 31, 2025 (the "Meeting").
+The Order, along with other related materials that have been filed with the Court, are available on the SEDAR+.

-The Company's materials supporting the application have been posted on SEDAR+.
-The endorsement for the adjournment will also be posted on SEDAR+.
-Significant updates on scheduling and any determinations of the Court will be provided.
+At this time, the Company expects the audit of the Annual Financial Statements to be complete by December 23, 2025.
+This expectation is based on the Company's assumption that the Company will be able to quickly address the remaining outstanding audit items and any follow-up requests.

+In the event the Company is able to file the Audited Financial Statements on SEDAR+ by December 23, 2025, it will proceed with the Meeting on December 31, 2025.
+In the event the Audited Financial Statements are filed after December 23, 2025, it will return to the Court to seek further relief.

 ABOUT DYE & DURHAM LIMITED